chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< warning >}}

 - We do not recommend the removal of any node from the backend cluster, but replacing the node is recommended.
-For the replacement of a node, click [here](/automate/ha_onprim_deployment_procedure/#replace-node-in-automate-ha-cluster) for the reference.
+For the replacement of a node, refer to [Replace Node in Automate HA Cluster](/automate/ha_onprim_deployment_procedure/#replace-node-in-automate-ha-cluster) section for reference.

 - Removal of nodes for Postgresql or OpenSearch is at your own risk and may result to data loss.
 Consult your database administrator before trying to delete Postgresql or OpenSearch nodes.